IBM/aspera-cli/docs/README.erb.md

 The ruby installer supports silent installation, to see the options, execute it with `/help`, or refer to the [Ruby Installer FAQ](https://github.com/oneclick/rubyinstaller2/wiki/FAQ)

-Download the `exe` ruby installer from <https://rubyinstaller.org/downloads/> and then install:
+Download theruby installer executable from <https://rubyinstaller.org/downloads/> and then install:

 ```bat
 rubyinstaller-devkit-3.2.2-1-x64.exe /silent /currentuser /noicons /dir=C:\aspera-cli